reahl/reahl/reahl-doc/doc/tutorial/parameterised.rst

-The definition of a :class:`~reahl.web.fw.View` with an `.assemble()` method is thus partly deferred to the time when the :class:`~reahl.web.fw.View` is actually accessed, instead of up front when the :class:`~reahl.web.fw.Region` is assembled as was previously shown.
+The definition of a :class:`~reahl.web.fw.View` with an `.assemble()` method is thus partly deferred to the time when the :class:`~reahl.web.fw.View` is actually accessed, instead of up front when the :class:`~reahl.web.fw.UserInterface` is assembled as was previously shown.

 Parameterising a View